Kabaddi in India: Domestic competitions

-Performance By India national team in International competitions
+Performance by India national team in international competitions

 Men's team

 India national kabaddi team represents India in international kabaddi and India national kabaddi team competitions.
 India won gold medals at Asian Games in 1990, 1994, 1998, 2002, 2006, 2010, and 2014.
 The 2018 edition is Indian Team's not winning the gold medal first time.

-World Cup (Standard Style)
+World Cup (International Kabaddi Federation)

-India has won three Kabaddi world cups till now.
-All the world cups were held in India.
+India has hosted and won all of the IKF world cups till now, and Iran has always come in second place.
+All these tournaments were held in India.

-World Cup (Circle Style)
+World Cup (circle style)

 India has won six Kabaddi world cups out of seven played till now.